ClearBlade/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

 - Testing on the same machine:
   - Stop the Training Edge : **CTRL-C**
-  - Create a new Directory and navigate to that Directory
+  - Create a new Directory and navigate to that Directory.
   - Navigate to Edges on the Platform and Install *MLEdge* : https://docs.clearblade.com/v/4/edge/tutorial/.
   An Adapter is running on this edge which installs all the dependencies required for testing the model.
   - Go to the portals and click on *TestingPortal* and follow the steps mentioned in the [**USAGE**](#usage-1) to test the model.

  - Testing on the different machine:
    - Open a Terminal on your Machine.
-   - Create a new Directory and navigate to that Directory
+   - Create a new Directory and navigate to that Directory.
    - Navigate to Edges on the Platform and Install *MLEdge* : https://docs.clearblade.com/v/4/edge/tutorial/.
    An Adapter is running on this edge which installs all the dependencies required for testing the model.
    - Go to the portals and click on *TestingPortal* and follow the steps mentioned in the [**USAGE**](#usage-1) to test the model.